-We attended the Not-So-Scary party when our oldest son was much younger, so this was, in a way, a new experience for us now that he is almost 5.
-We admit, this can be an expensive trip when all is said and done, but it’s worth doing at least once with the kids, especially if you are big Disney fans like we are because Disney knows how to throw a ghoulishly good party!
+We first attended the Not So Scary party when our oldest son was about 18 months old and we’ve been going every year since–our boys are now 6 and 4.
+We admit, this can be an expensive trip when all is said (spent) and done, but it’s worth doing at least once with the kids, especially if you are big Disney fans like we are because Disney knows how to throw a ghoulishly good party!

 The basics: Mickey’s Not So Scary Halloween Party is not included with regular admission to the park.
-It is a separate ticketed event hosted on select nights from August 25-November 1 from 7pm-midnight.
-Tickets for the Halloween Party start at $74 per person ages 10+ and $69 ages 3-9.
+It is a separate ticketed event hosted on select nights August 16-November 1 from 7pm-midnight.
+Tickets for the Halloween Party start at $75 per person ages 10+ and $70 ages 3-9.
 The price goes up the closer it gets to Halloween.
 You can purchase your tickets here.

 Yes, it will be crowded but the number of people is not even close to what we usually encounter during some of our daytime visits.
 We’ve been annual passholders for several years, so we have plenty of visits under our belts.
 Just like a regular trip to the park, you’ll still want to plan out your night because there will be lines.
 There are no Fast Passes during the party, so pick a few rides you want to go on to leave plenty of time to enjoy the live entertainment and special characters (see below).
 Bonus–while Disney does not promote this, you can enter the park as early as 4:00pm with your Not-So-Scary ticket even though the party doesn’t get started until 7:00pm.
 There is a special entrance just for Mickey’s Not-So-Scary Party guests, so be on the look out as you approach the front gates.

-Your inner tween is going to leap for joy when you experience “Hocus Pocus Villain Spelltacular” at the Cinderella Castle stage with the beloved Sanderson sisters and your favorite Disney villains!
+Your inner tween is going to leap for joy when you experience “Hocus Pocus Villain Spectacular” at the Cinderella Castle stage with the beloved Sanderson sisters and your favorite Disney villains.
 (This was one of my favorite movies as a kid, so I was personally super excited about this.)
 It’s such a fun show!
 Disney does not disappoint here.